usnistgov/hyperspy_tutorial/instructions/index.rst

 For participation in the session, a basic familiarity with Python and command line tools will be helpful, but not strictly required.
-You will need to follow the instructions below to install both Anaconda Python and HyperSpy (or use the web-based JupyterHub installation as described above).
+You will need to follow the instructions below to install HyperSpy using either the Anaconda Python distribution (Windows, Mac, or Linux), or the pre-compiled "bundle" installer (only available on Windows).

 Installation
 ------------

-At its core, HyperSpy is a third-party library that exists as part of the scientific Python ecosystem (as opposed to a stand-alone application).
+At its core, HyperSpy is a third-party library that exists as part of the scientific greater Python ecosystem (as opposed to a stand-alone application).
 Because of this, installation is slightly more tricky than a normal program, but is not too difficult once you understand the steps required.
-The two pieces required are a Python distribution (pre-installed on Mac and Linux; not included on Windows), and then the HyperSpy libraries that operate within that Python environment.
+The two pieces required are a Python distribution (typically pre-installed on Mac and Linux;
+but not included on by default on Windows), and then the HyperSpy libraries that operate within that Python environment.

+There are two possible approaches to getting a working HyperSpy environment.
+If you are brand-new to Python and the command line in general (and you are running Windows), we recommend using the pre-packaged `"Bundle" Installer`_.

-For all operating systems, the recommended Python distribution is `Anaconda Python`_, due to its prevalence in the scientific community and the ease of managing multiple Python "environments" on one system.
-It also provides a uniform way of installing packages and managing the system regardless of operating system.
-It also provides up-to-date versions of Python and library packages (often the "system" installation on Linux or Mac is out of date).
+For all other operating systems (and Windows, if you're a bit more comfortable with Python and the command line), the recommended way to install HyperSpy is using `Anaconda`_, due to its prevalence in the scientific community and the ease of managing multiple Python "environments" on one system.
+It also provides a uniform way of installing packages and managing the system regardless of operating system, as well as up-to-date versions of Python and library packages (often the "system" installation on Linux or Mac is out of date).
 Anaconda can also be installed and run without administrative privileges, meaning it can be used on remote systems easily regardless of ownership.